MontoyaAndres/platzi/README.md

 What is the role of a topic sentence in a paragraph?

-All of the following are useful tips when creating an outline, except for:
+All of the following are useful tips when creating an outline, except for: (write text??)

-What is a cover letter?
+What is a cover letter? (bien)

 All these elements should be included in formal and cover letters except for: